-The competition will celebrate the beauty of the Islands, and aims to raise awareness of the environmental issues that affect the wildlife and communities who live there.
+Each year, the Galapagos Photography Competition – run by Galapagos Conservation Trust – celebrates the unique and extraordinary beauty of the Galapagos Islands, while raising awareness of the environmental issues that affect the wildlife and communities who live there.

 This year, judges Jonathan Green, founder of the Galapagos Whale Shark Project, and Tui de Roy, award-winning wildlife photographer, were faced with a stunning range of images to choose from.
 The categories included animal behaviour, landscape, underwater, up close and personal, urban life and environmental threats.

 The overall winner was Joe Sullivan with his image 'Reflections' – a superb black and white shot of a Galapagos giant tortoise retreating inside its shell, and submerged in a body of water.

 Of the winning image, Jonathan Green said: “The reflections are superb and the fact that the face is partially hidden provokes curiosity.
 Black and white gives it added strength”.